In the Rehabilitation, Reintegration & Recovery space

 While some of them may be able to manage these conditions, people who struggle with it could likely be suffering from Bipolar disorder.

+Early bipolar disorder diagnosis in children can lead to better long-term outcomes with structured support and bipolar disorder medications, where needed.
 For more details on bipolar disorder in children, check out this article.

 Bipolar disorder can influence individuals irrespective of age, gender, or socioeconomic background.
 While it commonly appears during late adolescence or early adulthood, it can develop at any point in life, significantly affecting individuals’ daily functioning.

 Bipolar Disorder has distinct types that help understand the intensity and change in behaviour.
+These types are outlined in the bipolar disorder classification framework used in clinical settings such as the DSM-5:

 Bipolar I Disorder is characterised by manic episodes lasting at least seven days or requiring hospitalisation.